Skip to content

 2. Influence without attribution

-In the Grey Zone, power hides its authorship.
+Grey Zone power rarely appears openly.
 Actors shape decisions, narratives, and alliances without appearing anywhere officially.
-It's about proximity, access, and deniability, not visibility or recognition.
+Power operates through proximity, access, intermediaries, pressure points, and deniable channels.

 3. The cognitive terrain as the primary battleground

-The Grey Zone is not new.
-What changed is its centrality.
+The Grey Zone is not historically new.
+What has changed is its centrality.
+Three structural developments accelerated its importance:

 1) The technological acceleration creating regulatory vacuums.